hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 ### Function/Register based protocol

 The core protocol is composed of SET/GET feature calls to the root device itself.
-It does not strictly follow the HID spec, and is not exposed by any HID report.
-On windows, a special driver is needed to communicate with the device.
+On Windows, Razer install a special driver to communicate with the device.
 The official Razer driver will expose a new "Razer control" device interface to communicate.

 IO Control Codes are used to implement the GET and SET feature calls: